environments offer flexibility and opportunities for collaboration,

 and will continue to be released as we move forward.

-In recognition of the fact that the nature of the tasks students are required to perform change as they progress throuh their secondary schooling, new laptops are issued to students in Year 9 each year.
+In recognition of the fact that the nature of the tasks students are required to perform change as they progress throuh their secondary schooling, new laptops are issued to students in Year 10 each year.
 These devices are available to students to use 24x7 while they are students of the College.
-Students will also be able to continue using their iPad as a companion device.